aabbas02/LowRankMatrixCompletion/README.md

 - The code might run without the Parallel Computing toolbox installed but the results will not be reproduced because the `parfor` loop is replaced by the standard `for` loop.

-- The `parfor' loop is key to modelling a distribtued setup.
+- The `parfor` loop is key to modelling a distribtued setup.